 The top dogs behind social media sites like Facebook, Twitter, Instagram, and Pinterest are steadily integrating the eCommerce business model into their media platforms.

-This also means that numerous affiliate marketers have jumped on the social media hacking bandwagon too for building profitable web-based businesses, and the concept is becoming more popular each and every day.
+This also means that numerous affiliate marketers have jumped on the social media hacking bandwagon too for building profitable web-based businesses, and the concept is becoming more popular and competitive each and every day.

 If you need a helping hand when it comes to leveraging social media, I would love to share 5 top marketing hacks that will help to boost your brand and create a successful business for free using ethical growth practices.